 While New York State is slowly coming off a long pause, Professor Patrick Connors is pressing fast-forward to offer insight on how the current pandemic is affecting the way lawyers get their jobs done.

-In his ongoing series, “Coronavirus and the Courts,” he dissects the dramatic changes happening with procedure in the courts, as the world—specifically New York State—navigates the COVID-19 pandemic.
+In his five-part series, “Coronavirus and the Courts,” he dissects the dramatic changes happening with procedure in the courts, as the world—specifically New York State—navigates the COVID-19 pandemic.
 He hopes the analysis will provide a reference point for lawyers, as a wave of legal issues is expected to arise in the aftermath of the pandemic.

 “My goal is to help guide lawyers to emerge from this, so they know what the effect of various orders were as we navigated in this period of time,” he said.
 “They need to know how to act not only during the crisis, but when we emerge from this.”

 With courts navigating temporary closures, adjusting to video conferencing technology, and determining what’s “essential” and what’s ”nonessential,” many cases live in limbo--and the rules are changing often.

 “This is a scene in motion now, and it’s hard to hit a moving target,” he said.

 Professor Connors, the Albert and Angela Farone Distinguished Professor of Law and the author of

 Siegel & Connors, New York Practice (6th ed.
 Thomson, 2018; available on Westlaw), has hosted live ZOOM presentations on three of Gov. Andrew Cuomo’s Executive Orders relating to the “COVID-19 Emergency Disaster,” the memoranda of the Chief Administrative Judge, and the Chief Administrative Judge’s Administrative Orders, which have had a dramatic impact on civil practice in New York State courts.
 The presentations are sponsored by American LegalNet, a litigation software company, and are available for review